 For industries that often require temporary help especially with hard-to-fill roles, it's even more crucial to that they have contingent staffing tools to access and deploy skilled short-term workers where and when needed.

-This is especially true when operations are vulnerable to disruptions because key roles aren’t or can’t be filled by traditional means, and losses will result.
+This is especially true when operations are vulnerable to disruptions because key roles aren’t or can’t be filled by traditional means.

 Here are some examples of industries that can benefit from skilled contingent personnel: